In your Casa App, you'll notice that you have the option to use a TBTC (Testnet Bitcoin) wallet.

 The TBTC wallet is enabled by default in your Casa App, but you can turn it off from your App's settings here, which will hide the TBTC wallet:

 Special Note for users of Ledger Nano S and Ledger Nano X:

-Without the Testnet Bitcoin app, you're able to sign testnet transactions, but the addresses won't match.
+Without the Testnet Bitcoin app n the Ledger, you're able to sign Testnet transactions, but the addresses won't match.